-Students in the bachelor of theology and post-secondary diploma programs who have not attended a Bible school endorsed by the Africa Theological Training

-Service are required to complete two ICI/Global University bible courses: Old Testament Survey and New Testament Survey.
+Students in the Bachelor of Theology program and current students in the Postsecondary Diploma program who have not attended a Bible school endorsed by the ATTS or the APTEA are required to complete two ICI/Global University bible courses: Old Testament Survey and New Testament Survey.

-Post-secondary Diploma students follow the normal third-year courses, with the exception of the thesis project, Greek I, and Greek II.
+Post-secondary Diploma students follow the normal third-year courses, except for the thesis project, Greek I, and Greek II.
 They must complete three ICI/Global University courses in lieu of these three courses.